← Back to about

 Turning a student project into a company

 Pangea started as a side project John and I were tinkering with, and I honestly didn't think of it as a company.
-The turning point came in the most unlikely place — a job interview.
-I was interviewing at Harry's, the DTC razor company, talking to their COO.
-I was young and didn't really know what I was doing, and I spent most of the interview talking about this concept we were building instead of, you know, answering his questions.
-He interrupted me and said, "You seem very excited about this idea.
+The turning point came in a job interview at Harry's.
+I spent most of it talking about the concept we were building.
+The COO interrupted me and said, "You seem very excited about this idea.
 Have you considered working on it after you graduate?"
 I remember thinking — is that even possible?
-Launching a company straight out of college wasn't something people around me were doing.
-It wasn't a path I'd ever seen modeled.

-We ended up applying to Brown's summer venture accelerator.
-It was designed for students going into their junior or senior year, but we applied as graduating seniors and got in.
+We ended up applying to Brown's summer venture accelerator and got in.
 They gave each of us a small stipend to work on Pangea for eight weeks.
 We figured — what's the worst that happens?
 We'll learn a lot doing something we want to do.
 So we did it.

 Early customers, early mistakes